-BEN-2293 – a topical best-in-class PanTrk inhibitor in development to relieve inflammation and rapidly resolve itch in patients with atopic dermatitis (AD): Phase IIa top-line data expected in Q1 2023
+BEN-2293 – a topical best-in-class PanTrk inhibitor in development to relieve inflammation and rapidly resolve itch in patients with atopic dermatitis (AD): Phase IIa data currently under evaluation

 Unmet need for an effective and safe topical therapy

 Atopic dermatitis (AD) is the most common chronic inflammatory skin disease, characterised by intensely itchy, red and swollen skin.1

 There is an unmet need for treatments that address itch and inflammation in mild to moderate patients, with fewer side effects than steroid creams and various inhibitor treatments that are currently the dominant forms of treatment.

 of all cases are mild to moderate3

 BEN-2293, a selective inhibitor of the three tropomyosin-related kinase (Trk) receptors (TrkA, TrkB and TrkC) formulated to be administered topically, is being evaluated in adults with mild to moderate AD in a Phase Ib/IIa double-blind, placebo-controlled, first-in-patient, two-part clinical study.
 The Phase Ib safety and tolerability portion of the study in 32 patients was successfully completed in December 2021.
 Although the Phase Ib part of the study was not powered to assess efficacy, there was a trend towards a clinically meaningful effect in skin treated with BEN-2293 (reduction from baseline in the percentage of body surface area affected).